-Our crude oil infrastructure includes over 600 truck trailers, numerous truck terminals and over 500 leased railcars throughout North America.
-Our total crude oil storage capacity is over 5.1 million barrels.
+Our crude oil infrastructure includes more than 600 truck trailers, numerous truck terminals and over 400 leased railcars throughout North America.
+Our total crude oil storage capacity is over 5.2 million barrels.
 Our infrastructure is designed to support our gathering and marketing activities, including:

 - purchasing crude oil from producers at the wellhead and in bulk from aggregators at major pipeline interconnects or trading locations;

 - transporting crude oil on our own proprietary gathering assets and pipelines or, when necessary, assets owned and operated by third parties, including pipelines and trucks; and

 - marketing crude oil to refiners or other resellers.